mailjet/mailjet-apiv3-dotnet/README.md

    class Program
    {
       /// <summary>
-      /// This calls sends an email to one recipient.
+      /// This call sends a message to one recipient.
       /// </summary>
       static void Main(string[] args)
       {